Tell us about yourself

 We recommend drinking at least 3 cups per week.
-Try bone broth as an alternative to stock/broth in your recipes for an extra protein boost, to curb carb cravings, or to boost your immune system.
+Try bone broth as an alternative to stock/broth in your recipes for an extra protein boost, to help reduce carb cravings, or to support your immune system.

-Tender bits of shredded chicken cooked in coconut oil and bone broth are the highlight of this healthy chicken soup recipe.
-This soup recipe is fortified with our Kettle & Fire Chicken Bone Broth, which ups the nutrition with a good dose of collagen and extra protein.View Recipe & Instructions
+Tender bits of shredded chicken cooked in coconut oil and bone broth are the highlight of this savory chicken soup recipe.
+This soup recipe is fortified with our Kettle & Fire Chicken Bone Broth, which ups the nutrition with a boost of collagen and extra protein.View Recipe & Instructions

 Bone Broth Hummus

-With hints of garlic and lemon, this hummus recipe is full of Mediterranean flavor, and it’s also high in several essential nutrients, such as healthy fats, calcium, and vitamin C. The addition of bone broth also adds type II collagen, a beneficial protein found only in bones and connective tissue, which is known for improving gut, skin, and joint health.View Recipe & Instructions
+With hints of garlic and lemon, this hummus recipe is full of Mediterranean flavor, and it also contains several nutrients, such as healthy fats, calcium, and vitamin C. The addition of bone broth also adds type II collagen, a beneficial protein found only in bones and connective tissue, which is known for improving gut, skin, and joint health.View Recipe & Instructions